 Despite the declines discussed above, the four rivers of far southeastern Oklahoma (Kiamichi, Little, Glover and Mountain Fork) continue to harbor a rich and overall healthy mussel fauna.
-There are approximately 52 extant unionid mussel species known to presently occur in Oklahoma waters (Williams et al. 1992b), and 41 of these (80%) occur in these rivers.
+There are approximately 52 extant unionid mussel species known to presently occur in Oklahoma waters (Williams et al. 1992b; Oklahoma Natural Heritage Inventory database), and 41 of these (80%) occur in these rivers (Table 2).
 In 1998, The Nature Conservancy identified the Interior Highlands (which includes the four rivers in question) as one of the most critical regions in the U.S. for protecting freshwater biodiversity, based on its rich fish and mussel fauna.
 Based on a comprehensive national assessment of available data, The Nature Conservancy determined that all of the at-risk freshwater fish and mussel species in the U.S. could be conserved by protecting and restoring 327 watersheds (15% of total US watersheds) across the country; the Kiamichi and Little River watersheds were included in this highly select group (Master et al. 1998).
 Three federally endangered species occur in these rivers, the Ouachita rock pocketbook, the winged mapleleaf, and the scaleshell.
 Arkansia wheeleri, the Ouachita rock pocketbook mussel, occurs in only three rivers in the world, the Kiamichi and Little rivers in Oklahoma, and in the Ouachita River in Arkansas (Vaughn et al. 1993; Vaughn 1994; Vaughn & Pyron 1995; Vaughn et al. 1995; Vaughn et al. 2004b).
 The Kiamichi population is considered the most viable; subpopulations are patchily located over a 128 km stretch of the river from near Whitesboro to directly above Lake Hugo.
 Within these subpopulations, the species is quite rare.
 Vaughn & Pyron (1995) found that in the Kiamichi River, A. wheeleri occurs only in the largest, most species-rich mussel beds.
-Even its optimal habitat the species was always rare; mean relative abundance varied from 0.2 to 0.7% and the mean density within large mussel beds was 0.27 individuals / m^2 .
+Even its optimal habitat the species was always rare; mean relative abundance varied from 0.2 to 0.7% and the mean density within large mussel beds was 0.27 individuals / m.
 The youngest individual A. wheeleri encountered was approximately 12 years of age, indicating that recruitment is low (Vaughn & Pyron 1995).
 One of the A. wheeleri subpopulations in the Kiamichi is located near the proposed water outtake at Moyers (Vaughn et al. 2004b).
 Two subpopulations of A. wheeleri have been identified in the Little River; both of these are located on the U.S. Fish and Wildlife Service Little River Wildlife Refuge (Vaughn et al. 1995).

-Leptodea leptodon, the scaleshell mussel, was historically distributed throughout much of the Interior Basin but has been extirpated from much of its range.
-The species is now restricted to 13 streams in the Interior Highlands, including the Kiamichi River, where it is known from several sites (Vaughn et al. 2004b).
+Leptodea leptodon, the scaleshell mussel, was historically distributed throughout much of the Interior Basin but has been extirpated from much of its range (Natureserve, 2005).
+The species is now restricted to 13 streams in the Interior Highlands, including the Kiamichi River, where it is known from the same site near Moyers that contains the A. wheeleri subpopulation discussed above (Vaughn et al. 2004b).

 Quadrula fragosa, the winged mapleleaf, historically occurred in the Interior Basin from Minnesota to Alabama.
 Currently, the best population is in the St. Croix River in Wisconsin.
 A viable population is thought to exist in the Ouachita River in Arkansas (Hove et al. 2003).
-Q. fragosa have been observed in the Kiamichi River, and in August, 2005, a population of what is believed to be Q. fragosa was discovered in the Little River.
+Specimens believed to be Q. fragosa have been observed in the Kiamichi River in the past and some individuals believed to be Q. fragosa were observed in the Little River in 2005.
+Tissue was collected from some individuals and sent to an expert for genetic confirmation of species identification.
 Genetic studies need to be conducted to determine if these are indeed Q. fragosa.